jgraham0325/land-register-api-docs/docs/_articles/glossary.md

 <!-- ---------------------------------------------------------
 --------------------------------------------------------------
-To convert from Word doc to HTML, use https://wordhtml.com/ -> click Clean.
+To convert from Word doc to HTML, use https://wordhtml.com/ -> click Delete attributes.
 Copy glossary table and paste the HTML below.

 **** PASTE BELOW THIS SECTION ****